jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

 At `Fluid Attacks`,
 we integrate DevSecOps tools
-into a single solution called [Continuous Hacking](../../services/continuous-hacking/).
+into a single solution called [Continuous Hacking](../../services/continuous-hacking/) throughout all the stages of the DevSecOps cycle.
 In our working scheme,
 developers deploy micro changes first on their repositories,